 Joe DiMaggio was a baseball player for the New York Yankees.
 He was a real hero.
 Joe was considered one of the best baseball players of the twentieth century.
 Every time he entered a public place, such as a restaurant or event, the crowd exploded into applause for his achievements and performances.
 Year after year, news reporters praised his extraordinary talent.

 Joe married one of the most prominent women in Hollywood, Marilyn Monroe.
 She was a beautiful and talented woman, and this, in fact, was another precious pearl in his crown.
-However, after Joe’s death a controversial biography was published about the life of this baseball hero.
+However, after Joe’s death, a controversial biography was published about the life of this baseball hero.
 This biography detailed how the image of this great athlete was all a facade.

 In DiMaggio’s story, the icon was well known, but the real self was buried.
-Many of us are still, as this great hero, buried in our false self, and what people know about us is a complete lie.
+Many of us are still, like this great hero, buried in our false self, and what people know about us is a complete lie.
 For this reason, the Bible says in Proverbs 23:7 “for as he thinks in his heart, so is he” (KJV).
-You are who you really are inside, not in the outside.
+You are who you really are inside, not on the outside.

-A tool that I used personally and recommend to my patients comes from Henry Cloud in his book Integrity.
+A tool that I have used personally and recommend to my patients comes from Henry Cloud in his book Integrity.
 Cloud talks about standing on a boat and looking back at its wake as a way of seeing where he has been.